 Sri Nisargadatta Maharaj, I am That, Acorn Press, North Carolina, 1988

 Wellwood, John, Principles of Inner Work, in: "Psychological and Spiritual", The Journal of Transpersonal Psychology, 1984, Vol. 16, No1

-Astrid Schillings is a clinical psychologist/psychotherapist practising person-centred psychotherapy and teaches focusing as a certifying coordinator of the Focusing Institute, New York, in addition to many years of meditation in different Buddhist traditions.
+Astrid Schillings is a clinical psychologist/psychotherapist practising person-centred psychotherapy and teaches focusing as a certifying coordinator of The International Focusing Institute, New York, in addition to many years of meditation in different Buddhist traditions.
 Permission to teach meditation in silence from Graf Dürckheim.
 Intensive study of Krishnamurti led to her now studying with Toni Packer .
 She gives seminars on finding sense in everyday life through meditative exploration.
 She has her own psychology practice and "Space for Accompaniment on the Way" in Cologne.